jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

     <summary>Flowchart Example</summary>

 ![1.3.1 - Example Algorithm Flowchart](./images/algorithm-flowchart-example.png)[^2]
 In this funny example, the algorithm asks for the user's favorite subject.
-If They don't say "Computer Science", the algorithm prints out "Try again.!".
+If they don't say "Computer Science", the algorithm prints out "Try again.!".
 If they do say "Computer Science" the algorithm prints out "Of course it is!" and ends the program.
 </details>